BrewBlox/brewblox-documentation/docs/user/startup.md

 sudo reboot
 ```

-The last command will restart your system.
+The `sudo reboot` command will restart your Pi.
 Reconnect the SSH client to continue.

 To download and run the Brewblox installer:
 ```
 wget -qO - https://www.brewblox.com/install | bash
 ```

-After the installation is done, the system will restart again.
+After the installation is done, the Pi will restart again.
 Reconnect the SSH client to continue.

 By default, `~/brewblox` is used as install directory.